mahdi-seyednejad/short_text_tagger/README.rst

-Short-text tagger generates topic distributions for all texts in a corpus.
+short_text_tagger generates topic distributions for all texts in a corpus.

 * Free software: MIT license